Zoloft (Sertraline) Morning or Night? The 20% Insomnia Rule

 Staying Consistent With Your Sertraline Schedule

 The exact hour you take sertraline matters less than taking it at the same time every day.
-Consistent blood levels are what make SSRIs work.
+Steady blood levels are what make SSRIs work.
 Skip too many doses and you risk discontinuation symptoms: dizziness, irritability, "brain zaps," and flu-like feelings that can start within days.
+If you miss a dose of sertraline, take it as soon as you remember unless it is close to your next dose.

 What helps: